jreviews/jreviews-4-release/README.md

 # JReviews 4 Release notes

-JReviews 4 is currently a RC (Release Candidate) version, closer to a stable version any significant bug is found.
-I need your help testing the current version to squash any important bugs, but the software is already in use on productions sites.
-The main challenge comes from supporting both Joomla and WordPress because there may be bugs that are specific to each version.
+JReviews 4 is currently an RC2 (Release Candidate) version, one step closer to a stable.
+The software is already in use on productions sites.
+The main challenge comes from supporting both Joomla (3 and 4) and WordPress because there may be bugs that are specific to each version.

 There's also a release [CHANGELOG](CHANGELOG.md) where you will find the most important changes between updates.